 Following your application, you will be invited to a course interview to:

 If your course interview has a successful outcome, you will receive either an offer or a conditional offer for a place on the course with us.
 A conditional offer may be subject to your exam results and references.

 You only need to apply once and complete one application form, even if you are applying for more than one course.

 Our Enquiries Team are here to assist you with completing your online application should you require it.
 You can contact them on 01909 504500.

-In November 2021, after much anticipation (and years for some cohorts), we celebrated the achievements of our Higher Education students at Rotherham United’s AESSEAL New York Stadium, accommodating hundreds of proud families and students graduating from classes as far back as 2019.
-The celebrations spanned over three days, commemorating the success of over 350 graduates from the RNN Group of Colleges courses, including Rotherham College, North Notts College and Dearne Valley College, and the state-of-the-art University Centre Rotherham (UCR).
+The celebrations took place on Friday the 18th November, commemorating the success of over 130 graduates from the RNN Group of Colleges courses, including Rotherham College, North Notts College and Dearne Valley College, and the state-of-the-art University Centre Rotherham (UCR).

 Our graduation ceremonies included inspirational guest speakers, a brass band, commemorative certificates, and a sea of graduands in gowns and caps, surrounded by proud families and friends.